 “The traditional approach to security was about detecting threats in networks has been about finding things we already knew were bad.
 But that approach has never worked particularly well.
 It doesn’t scale to all the known ways things can be bad.
 There are attacks that occur once and we’ll never see again.
 Therefore, they’ll never end up in a database of known bad behaviour.
 What we need to do is detect anomalies – differences from what we expect – that point to threats.
 But we have far too much data and it’s flowing far too fast”.

-The answer lies in the metadata and Artificial intelligence: Not just the payload, which might be encrypted – but in the destination, certificate, the packets information, the bytes distribution and other information pertaining to that payload.
-By looking at the metadata associated with a flow of network traffic and applying Artificial Intelligence to those data, it can be easier to tell the difference between legitimate and bad traffic rather than trying to examine the detailed contents of every data packet, that will create a lot of false-positive and will not contain the whole information.
+The answer lies in metadata and artificial intelligence: Not the payload, which might be encrypted – but in the destination, certificate information and exchanges, the packets information, the bytes distribution and other information pertaining to that payload.
+By reconstituting the sequence message between two IP addresses, looking at the metadata associated with a flow of network traffic (SSL & TCP/IP) and applying Artificial Intelligence to those data, it can be easier to tell the difference between legitimate and bad traffic rather than trying to examine the detailed contents of every data packet, that will create a lot of false-positive and will not contain the whole information.

 The kinds of metadata we’re looking for are transaction volumes, IP addresses, email addresses, new certificates for TLS and SSL circulating on the network and the full packet message sequence between devices are all pointers to potential breach activity.